 Glorious Sound can help you getting started with ROON ROCK

-Both Nucleus models are build upon the Intel Nuc platform, with the a custom CPU cooling integrated in a very nice looking chassis.
+Both Nucleus models (Nucleus and the Nucleus plus ) are build upon the Intel NUC platform, with the a custom CPU cooling integrated in a very nice looking chassis.

 But the people of ROON also made ROON ROCK os available for people who want build their own ROON server based on an Intel NUC.